weijiehiew/EGL314/README.md

 *Picture of the Amplifier*

 ---
-To create our show background sound, we installed the software **Audacity**
+To create our show background track, we installed the software **Audacity**
 <br>

 ![alt text](diagram/audacityaudio.jpg)<br>
 *Screenshot of all our wav files commpiled into timelines*
 <br>
-- The first timeline is our voice story narrator where we used a text to speech feature from an online website called **NaturalReaders**
+- The first track is our voice story narrator where we used a text to speech feature from an online website called **NaturalReaders**
-- The second timeline consists of the Background Music instrumentals throughout the duration
+- The second track and third track consists of the Background Music instrumentals throughout the duration
 - The third timeline compiles all of our sound effects<br>
 <br>
 **We got our BGM and Sound Effects from the website freesound.org*

-We saved all of it into one file **wav** file.
+We compiled the above tracks all into one **wav** file.

 **Lighting Setup:**
 <br>